yudhanjaya/Mokuton/README.md

 Toggle Help Menu: Ctrl+/

 ## License
 Mokuton Editor is open-source software licensed under the MIT license.
+Please enjoy it.
+I am not responsible for what you do with it, but I hope it's useful.